jacobchesley/Rover_2015/README.md

 Battle of the Rockets - Rover Competition 2015

+## Download Latest Release ##
+On bitbucket, click the cloud button with the down arrow (Downloads) for this project.
+Find the latest Zip folder, this is the latest release for this project

 ### About this Repository ###

 This is the repository containing all of the rover electrical schematics, PCB designs  and arduino source code.